 Sometimes fares which involve a connection are cheaper than direct flights.
 So if all the fares are non-stop, ask if flights that involve a connection are cheaper.
 For example, flights from Pittsburgh to Boston on TWA are often cheaper than flights on Us Air, because Us Air offers non-stop service while TWA flights are routed through their JFK hub.

-- If you qualify for special discounts (youth, student, senior citizen, group traveller, etc.) ask about the availability of such discounts.
+If you qualify for special discounts (youth, student, senior citizen, group traveler, etc.) ask about the availability of such discounts.
 If you don’t ask, they won’t volunteer the information — how are they to know whether you qualify?

 Tickets are generally cheapest for travel in late August and from March (excluding Spring Break) through mid-June, when air traffic is the lowest.
 Of course, this rule of thumb depends a lot on the destination, since some destinations have strong traffic year-round.